 We believe a facility's earnings before interest, taxes, depreciation, amortization and lease rental expense ("EBITDAR") and a facility's EBITDAR divided by the sum of minimum rent plus additional rent payable to us ("Coverage Ratio"), which are non-GAAP financial measures, are helpful to us and our investors as a measure of the operating performance of a hospital facility.
 EBITDAR, which is used as an indicator of a facility's estimated cash flow generated from operations (before rent expense, capital additions and debt service), is used by us in evaluating a facility's financial viability and its ability to pay rent.
-For the hospital facilities owned by us at the end of each respective year, the combined weighted average Coverage Ratio was approximately 7.5 (ranging from -0.8 to 18.0) during 2017, 8.3 (ranging from 0.6 to 18.1) during 2016 and 8.1 (ranging from 1.1 to 19.3) during 2015.
+For the hospital facilities owned by us at the end of each respective year, the combined weighted average Coverage Ratio was approximately 7.0 (ranging from -0.7 to 17.1) during 2018, 7.5 (ranging from -0.8 to 18.0) during 2017 and 8.3 (ranging from 0.6 to 18.1) during 2016.
 The Coverage Ratio for individual facilities varies.

 Pursuant to the terms of the leases for our hospital facilities, free-standing emergency departments, some single-tenant MOBs and the preschool and childcare centers, each lessee, including subsidiaries of UHS, is responsible for building operations, maintenance, renovations and property insurance.
 We, or the LLCs in which we have invested, are responsible for the building operations, maintenance and renovations of the remaining MOBs, however, a portion, or in some cases all, of the expenses associated with the MOBs are passed on directly to the tenants.
-Cash reserves have been established to fund required building maintenance and renovations at the multi-tenant MOBs.
+Cash reserves may be established to fund required building maintenance and renovations at the multi-tenant MOBs.
 Lessees are required to maintain all risk, replacement cost and commercial property insurance policies on the leased properties and we, or the LLC in which we have invested, are also named insureds on these policies.
 In addition, we, UHS or the LLCs in which we have invested, maintain property insurance on all properties.
 For additional information on the terms of our leases, see "Relationship with Universal Health Services, Inc."